-The sleepy hamlet of Kantiang Bay in the south of the island was my favourite village on Koh Lanta.
+The sleepy hamlet of Kantiang Bay in the south of the island was my favorite village on Koh Lanta.

-I had a lazy breakfast at Drunken Sailors, a fantastic cafe with hammock chairs and chill out sounds that does great coffee and breakfast.
+I had a lazy breakfast at Drunken Sailors, a fantastic cafe with hammock chairs and chill-out music that does great coffee and breakfast.

-After breakfast I did a short hike through the jungle to a waterfall.
-The hike itself wasn’t spectacular, neither was the waterfall, but it was nice to be stretching my legs and I was happy to be outside without being rained on.
+After breakfast, I did a short hike through the jungle to a waterfall.
+The hike itself wasn’t spectacular, and neither was the waterfall, but it was nice to be stretching my legs and I was happy to be outside without being rained on.

 I finished the day relaxing on beautiful Kantiang Beach, one of the prettiest beaches on Koh Lanta.